 Pellets larger than .458 can be formed in the CSP-2 Mega Mite or the Hydro Press, with -H type dies (1.5-inch OD body, 1-12 threaded shank).
 Both the CSP-2 hand press and the CHP-1 Hydro Press are capable of 50 caliber, even up to 20mm.

-A single-diameter pellet can be swaged in a LSWC-1-S die.
+A single-diameter pellet of adjustable weight can be swaged in a LSWC-1-S die.
 This die fits into the ram of the CSP-1 press.
 It forms the base with an internal punch that also ejects the bullet from the die on the down stroke, and the nose is formed in a cavity in the end of the external punch.
 The edge of the punch forms a small shoulder, which gives this kind of bullet the general classification of "semi-wadcutter", regardless of the actual shape of the nose projecting beyond this shoulder.

-Pellets with a smooth ogive, with or without a hollow point cavity, and with or without a hollow or cup base shape, can be made in one stroke using the PF-1-SB point form/weight adjusting (lead extruding) combo die.
+Pellets with a smooth ogive, with or without a hollow point cavity, and with or without a hollow or cup base shape, can be made in one stroke using the PF-1-SP point form/weight adjusting (lead extruding) combo die.
 This die has a pressure-sealing, synchronized ejector which facilitates developing extrusion pressures in the die, which has bleed holes to allow extrusion of surplus lead, and produces a uniform weight bullet with one stroke.
 This is discussed in more detail along with the "Pin-Point" bullet swage die, which adds a second ejector punch and a metal tip insert for higher BC.

 If you wish, you can replace the lead wire and core cutter with the CM-4a core mold, and your own supply of soft lead.